Monday, December 30, 2013

 Monday, August 12, 2013

-Writing about the Burial Jars in the Vernacular
+Writing about the Burial Jars in Hiligaynon

 The writing commission from the National Commission on Culture and the Arts has turned out to be more taxing than I expected.
 My write-up, about the limestone burial jars of Kulaman Plateau, is not much different from the pieces that I have written before.
 This time, though, I have to write in Hiligaynon and then provide a Tagalog translation.